Azure-Samples/java-on-azure-examples/databases/mysql/create/README.md

 ## Create the Azure Database for MySQL

-To create the Azure Database for MySQL setup the environment variables:
+To create the Azure Database for MySQL setup the following environment variables:

 <!-- workflow.skip() -->
 ```shell